Roba Ranch: Roba family

 George Roba was born in Jernye, Czechoslovakia in 1862.
 He immigrated to the United States in 1882.
 After arriving in the United States, he worked as a miner in Pennsylvania.
-While mining, Roba met three Czechoslovakian brothers who introduced him to their sister.
+While mining, Roba met three Czechoslovak brothers who introduced him to their sister.
 He married Maria (“Mary”) Sojka in 1886.
 Lured by the opportunity to acquire a Homestead Act land grant, Roba moved to Central Oregon in 1888.
 His wife and young family remained in Pennsylvania while he looked for work in Oregon.
 Roba found a job as a sheepherder at a ranch near Paulina, Oregon.
 He herded sheep through the Paulina Valley and along the north fork of the Crooked River.
 By 1889, George had accumulated a small herd of sheep and earned enough money to send for his family.

 In 1892, Roba found a ranch near Paulina Creek.
 The owner wanted to move to the Willamette Valley so Roba was able to purchase the property.
 The original owner had already built a small ranch house and a barn on the property.
 This allowed Roba to begin sheep ranching as soon as his family moved to the ranch.
 By 1895, Roba had built a successful ranch operation with 1,400 sheep.
 He also had a few head of cattle plus some horses and mules.

 From 1896 to 1905, there was a range war between cattlemen and sheepherders across much of eastern Oregon.
 In the Paulina area, the conflict was driven by the Crook County Sheep Shooter Association, a group of cattlemen dedicated to keeping sheep from grazing on public range land.
 During the worst years of the conflict, as many as 10,000 sheep were slaughtered.
 The conflict ended in 1906, when the United States Government began issuing grazing permit to control the use of Oregon's public lands.